Category Archives: South Dakota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never been specifically surveyed, or an item that is being divided, will certainly call for a survey to situate the brand-new corners and lot lines in South Dakota, which need to be permanently marked so they will never end up being lost.
+Land that has never ever been specifically checked, or a piece that is being divided, will certainly need a survey to find the new edges and whole lot lines in South Dakota, which need to be permanently marked so they will never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.